pprokopowicz/chip8/README.md

 ## Notes

+Prerequisite to running is having [SDL3](https://github.com/libsdl-org/SDL) installed.
+As far as I know Linux should have it out of the box, on macOS use homebrew to install.

-Currently only works on macOS and Linux.
+Currently tested on macOS and Linux.